sparvatham1/myproject/README.md

 # hello-world
-this is my git repository practive readme file
+this is my git repository practice readme file